Please read this document carefully before using www.resolver.co.uk, the Resolver app, or the Resolver email service.

 Information we receive from other sources.
 We may combine this information with information you give to us and information we collect about you.
 We may use this information and the combined information for the purposes set out above (depending on the types of information we receive).

 We will disclose the information you provide (including personal information), to the company / organisation that will deal with your complaint.
-We may also pass this information to the associated regulator / ombudsman.
+We may also pass this information to the associated ombudsman or alternative dispute resolution provider.

 The company / organisation that will deal with your complaint may need to verify your identity.
 This could include using information from a credit reference agency, which may involve credit reference agencies checking the details supplied against any particulars on any database (public or otherwise) to which they have access.
 These searches should not affect your credit rating or ability to obtain future credit and are generally automatically removed after 12 months.
 Resolver does not have any control over any identity verification process that a provider may choose to use.